 Last but not least, thank you to all of the speakers, attendees, sponsors, and exhibitors who made our first two conferences informative and valuable experiences, enabling attendees to design and develop high performance early learning environments.

 We would also like to thank attendees for all of the feedback we have received.
-We will be working to make the 2013 conference an even more valuable and inspiring experience for everyone.
-Here are a few testimonials from 2012 conference attendees:
+We will be working to make the 2014 conference an even more valuable and inspiring experience for everyone.
+Here are a few testimonials from past conference attendees:

 “As a public children’s library manager, I learned so much at the Early Childhood Design Conference in October 2012.
 I was gratified to see so many architects and designers interested in best practices for working with very young children.
 Judy Harris Helm, as keynote speaker, set the stage by filling us in on how young children’s brains work and how we can help shape intellectual ability using the right environment.
 Speakers were knowledgeable and presented a wide variety of information about contemporary early childhood spaces.
 I enjoyed being a part of the thought provoking discussions that followed the sessions.
 As our library transitions to an emphasis on parental involvement with very young children, we plan to take a lot of the ideas gleaned from this conference and turn them into reality!”

 ”I enjoyed delivering a keynote at the first annual ECE Design Conference in Denver.
 While many offer educational advice, this one-of-a-kind forum fills a great need in the early learning community by providing rich design ideas and concepts for early learning in the 21st Century.
 Well-organized and operated, I am happy to recommend it to anyone interested in learning environments for our nation’s youngest students.
 Well done!”